margotwagner/my-website-academic/content/project/convolutional-networks-for-semantic-segmentation/index.md

 ---
 title: Convolutional Networks for Semantic Segmentation
-summary: Built various deep CNN architectures and train them to predict the segmentation masks of the images in the India Driving Dataset as a semantic segmentation task.
+summary: Built various deep CNN architectures and trained them to predict the segmentation masks of the images in the India Driving Dataset as a semantic segmentation task.
 tags:
 - Deep Learning
 - Convolutional Neural Networks